 Similar structures have been found on Corvo and other Azorean islands.

 Phoenicians from Carthage?

-Theoretically it is possible that Phoenicians reached Azores – their seafarers managed to cover also bigger distances.
-Construction of such structures though could mean that these people actually lived in Azores.
+Theoretically it is possible that Phoenicians reached the Azores – their seafarers managed to cover also bigger distances.
+Construction of such structures though could mean that these people actually lived in the Azores.

 More obvious explanations?

 Major part of scientific community dismisses arguments of Ribeiro and Joaquinito.